portlandcodeschool/frontend-freelancer/syllabus.md

 Portland, OR 97209

+### Instructor:
-### Instructor: **Al Zimmerman**
+**Al Zimmerman**

-Email |  azimmerman@portlandcodeschool.com
+Email: azimmerman@portlandcodeschool.com

-Phone (text and voicemail):|  503-970-3645
+Phone (text and voicemail):  503-970-3645

-Office Hours| Monday 1 - 3pm
+Office Hours: Monday 1 - 3pm

 **Contacting your instructor**

 I am available for a short period of time after each class.
 My main office hours are Monday 1-3pm in the PCS classroom.
 I'm also willing to meet with you by prior arrangement online in a Google hangout or Skype screen sharing session.
 My calendar is as tightly fitted as a Moroccan mosaic, however, and we may have to work a little to find a time that works for both of us.
 Office hours work best.

-My Code School email is azimmerman@portlandcodeschool.com.
+My PCS email is azimmerman@portlandcodeschool.com.
 Email to this address will get a reply within 24-48 hours.
 My cellphone is 503-970-3645, but it only works for text or voicemail.
 If you text me, please prefix your text with the word "PCS".
 Texts or voicemail will get a reply within 4 hours.